Azure/azure-sphere-gallery/OSNetworkRequirementChecker-HLApp/README.md

       ......

 **Note**: issues connecting to 40.81.188.85 are expected when using a commercial ISP in the U.S..
 In case this happens, it does not represent a problem as far as at least one NTP server can be reached and replies with the correct time-sync.
-There will be no specific error shown, but the failure can bee seen from the Device Output console, where the time-sync will come from a secondary NTP server rather than the primary one, i.e.:
+There will be no specific error shown, but the failure can bee seen from the Device Output console, where the time-sync will come from a secondary NTP server rather than from the primary one, i.e.:

       INFO: Primary Server: 40.81.188.85
       INFO: Fallback Server NTP Option: 1